 - No Onions: If you dont want to use onions, replace them with the same quantity of fresh shredded coconut.

-- No Garlic: You can skip the garlic and use ½ inch of ginger instead or skip both or replace it with a pinch of hing (asafetida).
+- No Garlic: You can skip the garlic and use ½ inch of ginger instead, skip both garlic and ginger altogether, or substitute them with a pinch of hing (asafetida).

 Frequently Asked Questions